 will help you to avoid some of the pitfalls and errors of previous research;

-will help you to design the methodology for your project bei identifying the key issues and data collection techniques best suited to your topic;
+will help you to design the methodology for your project by identifying the key issues and data collection techniques best suited to your topic;

-will enable you to find gaps in existing research, thereby giving you a unique topic.”
+will enable you to find gaps in existing research, thereby giving you a unique topic.

 Databases for conducting an online literature search

-Academic research databases are very useful for locating trusted resources like peer-reviewed research articles.
+Academic research databases are useful for locating trusted resources like peer-reviewed research articles.
 Different fields in science have different academic resources.
 Some which might be helpful for your research are:

-Scopus, which is one of the two big commercial, bibliographic databases covering literature from almost any discipline.
-As a multidisciplinary bibliographic database it covers 71+ million scholarly items.
+Scopus is one of the two extensive commercial bibliographic databases covering the literature from almost any discipline.
+As a multidisciplinary bibliographic database, it covers 71+ million scholarly items.

-Web of Science is the second big multidisciplinary bibliographic database and offers100+ million scientific articles.
+Web of Science is the second multidisciplinary bibliographic database that offers more than 100 million scientific articles.

-PubMed specialises in literature in medicine or biological sciences.
+PubMed specializes in literature in medicine or biological sciences.
 It offers abstracts and bibliographic details of more than 30 million papers and provides full text links to the publisher sites or links to free PDFs.

 Eric (Education Resources Information Center) is the primary database for education sciences.
 It specifically hosts education-related literature, offering approximately 1.3 million items.

 Cochrane Library is a collection of databases that contain different types of high-quality, independent evidence to inform healthcare decision-making.
-Resources include systematic reviews on clinical topics and clinical trials of very high quality.
+Resources include high quality systematic reviews on clinical topics and clinical trials.

 CINAHL (Cumulative Index to Nursing and Allied Health Literature) is a database for nursing and allied health questions, including articles from 5.500+ journals.